Spotted owl: Nesting

-Spotted owls do not build their own nests, instead making use of cavities found in trees, deadwood, and snags, and the sites of abandoned raptor or squirrel nests.
-Some nest sites are used repeatedly High-quality (consistently occupied and reproductive) breeding sites remain occupied after wildfire and post-fire salvage logging, while lower quality sites that are inconsistently occupied and reproductive are more likely to be abandoned after fire and salvage logging.
+Spotted owls do not build their own nests, instead making use of cavities found in trees, deadwood, and snags, as well as the sites of abandoned raptor or squirrel nests.
+Some nest sites are used repeatedly.
+High-quality (consistently occupied and reproductive) breeding sites remain occupied after wildfire and post-fire salvage logging, while lower quality sites that are inconsistently occupied and reproductive are more likely to be abandoned after fire and salvage logging.
 Spotted owls most often choose the same type of cover selected for nesting sites for daytime roosting.

 Breeding

 The spotted owl's breeding season occurs from early spring to late summer or fall, with prelaying behaviors such as preening and roosting together starting in February or March.

 Spotted owl pairs are monogamous and rarely re-nest after failed breeding attempts.
 The species does not normally breed every year, with average breeding probability being 62%.
-Young owls may start breeding at an age of one year, but two years or older is more common.
-Normal clutch size is two eggs, but may reach four on rare occasions.
+Young owls may start breeding after one year but two years or older is more common.
+Normal clutch size is two eggs but may reach four on rare occasions.
 The female sits on the eggs and cares for the young, while the male provides food for them.
 Egg incubation times of about a month have been reported from western Oregon; time from fledging to independence of chicks is between three and four months.
 Once independent, juveniles disperse in late summer to fall, in the northern range often settling into a wintering range before seeking out breeding territories in the spring.
 Dispersal range is often less than 19 mi.

 Lifespan and mortality

-Spotted owls are long-lived, and maximum ages of 16 or 17 years have been documented in the northern subspecies.
-Average annual survival rate is usually in excess of 80% for adults, although considerably lower for juveniles, with an average annual survival rate of 21–29%.
+Spotted owls are long-lived and maximum ages of 16 or 17 years have been documented in the northern subspecies.
+The average annual survival rate is usually in excess of 80% for adults, although it is considerably lower for juveniles, which have an average annual survival rate of 21–29%.
 In New Mexico, the survival rate for fledgling Mexican spotted owls can be as low as 11%.
 The most common causes of mortality are predation, starvation, and possibly disease.

-Various birds and mammals, such as the fisher (Pekania pennanti), are among the predators of eggs and young spotted owls.
-Northern goshawks (Accipiter gentilis) and crows may prey on juvenile spotted owls, while great horned owls (Bubo virginianus), red-tailed hawks (Buteo jamaicensis), and golden eagles (Aquila chrysaetos) are likely predators of both juveniles and adults.
-Great horned owls and barred owls may compete with spotted owls for food and space in some areas.
-Barred owls may have a negative effect on northern spotted owl survival and fecundity in some areas.
+Various birds and mammals such as the fisher (Pekania pennanti) are among the predators of eggs and young spotted owls, American goshawks (Accipiter atricapillus), crows may prey on juvenile spotted owls, while great horned owls (Bubo virginianus), red-tailed hawks (Buteo jamaicensis), and golden eagles (Aquila chrysaetos) are likely predators of both juveniles and adults.
+Great horned and barred owls compete with spotted owls for food and space in some areas.
+Barred owls have a negative effect on northern spotted owl survival and fecundity.
+There are also negative effects when Barred owls live in the same area as spotted owls.